Skip to main content

 How does menopause affect teeth and gums?

-Our teeth and gums inevitably change as we get older, but women in particular experience aging differently as a result of the hormonal changes that happen during this stage.
-As estrogen levels drop, a few things start to shift in your mouth.
+Our teeth and gums inevitably change as we get older, but women in particular, experience aging differently as a result of the hormonal changes that happen during this stage.
+As estrogen levels drop, a few things start to change in your mouth.

 • Dry mouth

-1 in 3 women over 50 report experiencing dry mouth.
-Reduced estrogen levels can lead to a decrease in saliva production, increasing the risk of cavities, gum disease, and oral infections.
+1 in 3 women over 50 experience dry mouth, raising the risk of cavities, gum disease and oral infections.

 • Gum disease